 Search the best hotels in Malmö

 Connected to Copenhagen via the Öresund bridge, Malmö is a very cool city.
-It's got - we won’t say boasts, Malmö doesn’t need to - Scandinavia’s tallest building, the impressive ‘Turning Torso’, a collection of world class museums, some beautiful parks and a population including around 150 different nationalities contributing to the food, the festivals, the music and the lifestyle.
+It's got Scandinavia’s tallest building, the impressive ‘Turning Torso’, a collection of world-class museums and some beautiful parks.
+There's also a population which includes around 150 different nationalities, all contributing to the food, the festivals, the music and the lifestyle.
 If you’re here for the history then the Galma Staden, or Old Town, is probably one of the best places to stay in Malmö.
-As well as being in the heart of town you’re also close to the castle.
-But, if your idea of the best places to stay in Malmö is close to trendy restaurants and bars and is maybe a cool design hotel, then you might want to look around the redeveloped harbour precinct.
+As well as being in the heart of town, you’re also close to the castle.
+But, if your idea of the best hotels in Malmö are close to trendy restaurants, bars, and is perhaps a cool design property, then you might want to look around the redeveloped harbour precinct.

 Malmö was originally founded by the Danes - for several centuries it was Denmark’s second largest city - which is why there are some districts and streets which are littered with Danish-style half-timbered houses.
 Before the bridge - which is the world’s longest cable-tied road bridge - was opened in 2000, Malmö was a fairly industrial city, whose largest employer was a shipbuilding company.
 But the bridge really changed everything.

 If you’re looking for Malmö’s markets you’ll find them in Möllevångstorget square, which is surrounded by Asian and Middle Eastern shops and restaurants and numerous bars.
 If you’re looking for the high design stores and fancy restaurants try Davidshallstorg.